 - "Understand the bases and development of human and societal endeavors across time and place."
 Throughout this course you will explore the issues, challenges, and opportunities related to a diverse workforce.
-The importance of leveraging diversity in the workplace will be examined as well as examining individual cultural values, biases, and behaviors. - "Apply concepts about human and social behavior to particular questions, issues, or situations."
+The importance of leveraging diversity in the workplace will be examined as well as examining individual cultural values, biases, and behaviors. - "Analyze issues of social justice across local and global contexts."
 This course focuses on giving students opportunities to get familiar with real-world diversity issues and problems in the workplace.
 As the workforce becomes increasingly diverse, it is imperative that we learn how to listen and understand people from different group identities who may bring different, but equally valuable, points of view to the workplace.
 In an attempt to help us understand the origins and perpetuations of our biases, prejudices, and perceptions, informed opinions, observations, and curiosity will not only be solicited but welcomed